aeverettTGK/genomics-pipeline-intro/worksheet.md

 <!--- Write name below --->
 ## Name:
+Alex Everett
 <!--- For this worksheet, answer the following questions --->

 ## Q1: What is a bioinformatics pipeline?
 Answer:
+A sequence of algorithms used to process biological data.

 ## Q2: What are the three basic filetypes discussed in this repository?
 What information do they contain?
 Answer:
+FASTA/FASTQ = Sequence data and quality scores (FASTQ) SAM = Sequence data aligned to a reference sequence VCF = Sites of sequence variation

 ## Q2: What does a general bioinformatics pipeline look like?
 Draw a schematic of a pipeline (using boxes and arrows) and add the image file name to the <insert-file-name-here> text below (png or jpg will work).
 Your schematic should include file types, program types (e.g., mapping program), and arrows between file types.
 ![Raw Read FastQC Quality](./<insert-file-name-here>)